Vansitha/unix-pipe-cmd-simulator/README.md

 Step 3: run `./pipesim <input-file-name.txt>`

 Step 4 (Before running the program again): run `make rmout`
-- This will remove all output files created by the program during runtime.
+- This will remove all output files created by the program previously.
 - This step is a required since the program does not replace any output files generated when executed again.

 Step 5 (Optional): run `make clean`